3 Best States to Retire in 2020

 The Housing Costs are Very Approachable

-Another great reason to choose Florida is the cost of living and the very favorable taxing structures.
+Another great reason why Florida is the one of the best states to retire is the cost of living and the very favorable taxing structures.
 While the price varies significantly based upon the region, housing costs in Florida tend to be very affordable.
 Around Orlando, for example, a very nice home can be purchased for as little as $200,000.
 Further, Florida employs a very unique system for property taxes.
 The amount of income tax that you initially pay when purchasing a home is locked in as long as you own the property.
 Thus, you are immune to the fluctuations of a changing housing market.

 Medical Access and Infrastructure is Excellent